jonnyarnold/mockhard/README.md

 });
 ```

-Congratulations, you have appeased Glue and it will no longer whinge at you.
+Congratulations, you have appeased Mockhard and it will no longer whinge at you.

 ## Limitations

-- Glue mocks methods only, not properties.
+- Mockhard mocks methods only, not properties.

 ## For Developers